tommyli3318/aws-delays/README.md

 5 trials were obtained, with over 6 hours between each trial to ensure the resource had sufficient time to cool down.
 Each data point was averaged over the trials to obtain the values graphed above.

+The Matplotlib library was used to plot the graphs, the plotting code can be found in [delay-graphs.ipynb](delay-graphs.ipynb).